Discrete-to-continuum limits of interacting particle systems in one dimension with collisions

 In the remainder of this section we work solely with Assumption \ref{a:fg}.
-First, we mention several corollaries of Assumption \ref{a:fg}.
-From \ref{a:fg:mon} and \ref{a:fg:singLB} we obtain that $f(0+) = \infty$ and that $f$ is bounded outside of any neighborhood of $0$.
+First, we mention several consequences of Assumption \ref{a:fg}.
+From \ref{a:fg:mon} and \ref{a:fg:singLB} we obtain that $f(0+) = \infty$ and that $f$ and $f'$ are bounded on $[\delta,\infty)$ for any $\delta > 0$.
 Hence, in \ref{a:fg:singUB} the range of $x$ away from $0$ is of little importance. \comm{p.107 top}

 Next we motivate Assumption \ref{a:fg}.
-We will use the corollary that $f(0+) = \infty$ to show that the interaction forces between particles close to collision outweigh all the other forces.
-The upper bound on the singularity in \ref{a:fg:singUB} is actually not necessary for existence and uniqueness of solutions.
-We impose it to get several explicit estimates on the solutions in terms of the exponent $a$.
+By the Lipschitz continuity of $f$ and $g$, \eqref{Pn:ito:forces} has a unique solution up to the first time when particles get arbitrarily close.
+We will use $f(0+) = \infty$ to show that the interaction forces between particles close to collision outweigh the contributions of $g$ and the other particles.
+The upper bound on the singularity in \ref{a:fg:singUB} is actually not necessary for existence and uniqueness of solutions; we impose it to get several explicit estimates on the solutions in terms of the exponent $a$.

-The monotonicity assumption is stronger than the convexity assumption on $V$ in Assumption \ref{a:UV:basic}.
-This monotonicity is essential for our proof for the existence of solutions to \eqref{Pn} and for the proof of several properties of the solution.
-To motivate this, note from \eqref{Pn:ito:forces} that the force field exerted by a particle $x_j$ on another particle $x_i > x_j$ is
+The monotonicity assumption goes one step further than convexity of $U$.
+To motivate it, we first note from \eqref{Pn:ito:forces} that the force field exerted by a particle $x_j$ on another particle $x_i > x_j$ is

 The zeroth-order monotonicity (i.e.\ $f \geq 0$ on $(0,\infty)$) implies that the sign of this force does not depend on the distance between $x_j$ and $x_i$.
-An important consequence of the first-order monotonicity (i.e.\ $f' \leq 0$ on $(0,\infty)$) is illustrated in Figure \ref{fig:dip} (left): the force exerted by the negative particle tends to increase the distance between the two positive particles, independently on the distances between the particles.
+An important consequence of the first-order monotonicity (i.e.\ $f' \leq 0$ on $(0,\infty)$) is illustrated in Figure \ref{fig:dip} (left): the force exerted by the negative particle tends to increase the distance between two positive particles on the right, independently of the distances between the particles.
 Finally, by the second-order monotonicity (i.e.\ $f'' \geq 0$ on $(0,\infty)$) this observation also holds when the negative particle is replaced by a dipole; see Figure \ref{fig:dip} (right) and Lemma \ref{l:f2}.

 \begin{lem} Let $f$ satisfy Assumption \ref{a:fg}.
 For all $\gamma > 0$, the function $x \mapsto f(x+\gamma) - f(x)$ is nondecreasing on $(0,\infty)$. \end{lem}

 \begin{proof} For any $y > x > 0$, we have by $f'' \geq 0$ on $(0,\infty)$ that